 Pricing: The Air Liha is the newest model and is more expensive.

 Maintenance: There are fewer parts to replace when performing a PM on an air vs. a liquid instrument.
 It is worth discussing what the OEM recommends for the maintenance of the Air Liha arm.
 Current information indicates replacement of the Air LiHa arm every other year.
 It is best to obtain a quotation for the instrument as well as the following two years of maintenance to get the full picture of the system cost.

-If your primary requirement is precision at a low volume i.e. high level of accuracy at under 5ul volumes, the air will perform better.
+If your primary requirement is precision at very low volumes i.e. high level of accuracy, < 3cv, at under 3ul volumes, the air may perform better.

 Our 30+ accumulative years of experience servicing Tecan instruments has shown that there is no general rule for the replacement of the MCA arm.
 Many instruments have been in service for 10s of years with out arm replacement.
 Consistent, quality maintenance is key to keeping the MCA as well as the entire instrument is good working condition preventing costly replacements of major components.
 If the arm is not broken, or can simply be repaired there is no need to replace it.

 The numeric value denotes the width of the deck in centimeters – Example: Tecan Freedom EVO 150 is 150 cm wide.